yash-k9/user_management/README.md

 3. User Deletion - Native user deletion functionality

 The communication between Flutter and native Android code is done using Method Channels and Event Channels.
+Further improvements can be made by incorporating DI, improving gradle structure, linting and adding test cases.

 ## Demo
 Check out the demo video of the application: